HugoAquinoNavarrete/tdd-bdd-final-project/README.md

 # TDD / BDD Final Project Template

-This repository contains the template to be used for the Final Project for the Coursera course **Introduction to TDD/BDD**.
+This repository contains the template to be used for the Final Project for the edX course **IBM CD0241EN - Test and Behavior Driven Development (TDD/BDD)**.

+Adjusted by Hugo Aquino - Panama City, March 2025

 ## Usage